 Well, the Senate passed the tax overhaul bill.
 So what, right?
 This is good for ‘merica, right?
 No. It’s absolutely not.
 In short, we’ve been flimflammed.
-Now if we define Class Conflict as “the tension or antagonism which exists in society due to competing socioeconomic interests and desires between people of different classes” and define … Continue reading It’s Class Genocide, Not Class Warfare
+Now if we define Class Conflict as “the tension or antagonism which exists in society due to competing socioeconomic interests and desires between people of different classes” and define … Continue reading It’s Not Class Warfare, It’s Class Genocide

 If Marshall McLuhan’s “the media is the message” is to believed then, at least when it comes to technology driven interpersonal communication, we have reached a state of non-messaging.
 Lately, I’ve been sending emails into the ether.
 Literally.
 It’s become so easy to ignore an email.
 You’d think it would be so simple to bang … Continue reading Ignoreland